results found

 9. Lip balm to help keep your lips moist during labour.

-10. Nipple balm – you may not require this yet, or at all, but it’s worth having in case.
+10. Nipple balm – you may not require this organic nipple balm yet, or at all, but it’s worth having in case.

 11. Hairbrush and hair ties.